LvdKooi/jsonparser/README.md

 }
 ```

-To a JsonObject containing 3 JsonNodes:
+to a JsonObject containing 3 JsonNodes:
 * One with the identifier "firstName" containing a String object "John";
 * One with the identifier "lastName" containing a String object "Smith";
 * One with the identifier "age" containing an integral value of 25.